NiklasPhabian/dissertation/C2_Software.md

 [^SciDB-STARE]: [https://github.com/NiklasPhabian/SciDB-STARE](https://github.com/NiklasPhabian/SciDB-STARE)

 STAREPandas additionally implements its own storage mechanism based on STARE-PODS (Parallel optimized data structure).
-In order to write a STAREDataFrame into a PODS, it is grouped at this predefined level by evaluating the SID prefix.
-E.g., if the PODS is at level 4, the dataframe is grouped according to the first 8 bits of each SID.
-The individual groups are then written out into the corresponding PODs.
+In order to write a STAREDataFrame into a PODS, it is grouped at this predefined level

+> Frew note: what "predefined level"?

+by evaluating the SID prefix.
+E.g., if the PODS is at level 4,

+> Frew note: what does "at level 4" mean?

+the dataframe is grouped according to the first 8 bits of each SID.

+> Frew note: what's the relationship between level 4 and the first 8 bits?

+The individual groups are then written out

+> Frew note: in parallel?

+into the corresponding PODs.

 ![Illustration of how STAREDataframes are split geospatial bins, simply by grouping by the SID prefix.](images/C2/df2pod.png)